ctanlcs/Capstone/README.md

 The docker image is just a custom nginx Hello World html file.

-Detail steps can be found in Description.docs folder.
+Detail steps can be found in Description.docx folder.